Hybrid/EV Battery Recycling

 - Transport in a manner to Prevent Short Circuits:

-The wires of these battery cases contains high voltage, even when the service plug is removed and/or the power switch set to off, this is very important to understand when shipping these batteries to prevent pinch points, short-circuiting, and especially injury.
+The wires of these battery cases contain high voltage, even when the service plug is removed and/or the power switch set to off, this is very important to understand when shipping these batteries to prevent pinch points, short-circuiting, and especially injury.
 If removing service plugs, always ship the service plugs with the battery cases!

 - Tape Terminals/Exposed Wires: